MakeSchool-Tutorials/Makestagram-Swift-V3/Q17-Improving-UI/content.md

 We'll repeat similar steps to do the same for creating a `PostActionCell` that will be displayed below each `PostImageCell`.
 Add another prototype cell in our Home storyboard below the `PostImageCell`.

 Make sure the `Selection` style is `None`, the cell `Identifier` is `PostActionCell` and the row height is 46.
-If you don't remember how to configure a custom table view go back to the last step to refresh your memory.
+If you don't remember how to configure a custom table view review the last step to refresh your memory.

 On our action cell, we'll add a button for users to like a post, a label to display the number of likes a post has, another label for a timestamp, and finally a custom separator.

+Go ahead and add all of the subviews and set contraints that follow the design.

 After adding the subviews, you prototype cell should look like the following:

 [Action Cell Hiearchy](assets/action_cell_hiearchy.png)